Computer repair technician: Education

 Education requirements vary by company and individual proprietor.
 The entry level requirement is generally based on the extent of the work expected.
 Often a 4 year degree will be required for a more specialized technician, where as a general support technician may only require a 2 year degree or some post secondary classes.

-Certification
+Certifications & Achievements

 Common Certifications

-The most common certification for computer repair technicians are the CompTIA A+ Certification and Network+ Certifications.
+The most common certifications for computer technicians are the CompTIA Tech+, A+ and Network+ Certifications.

-Additional Certifications

-Additional certifications are useful when technicians are expanding their skill set.
-These will be useful when seeking advanced, higher paying positions.
-These are generally offered by specific software or hardware providers and will give the technician an in-depth knowledge of the systems related to that software or hardware.
-For instance, the Microsoft Technology Associate and Microsoft Certified Solutions Associate certifications give the technician proof that they have mastered PC fundamentals.